On the finiteness length of some soluble linear groups: Proof of Theorem

-The hypotheses of Theorem~\bref{apendice} already yield an obvious bound on the finiteness length of the given group.
-Indeed, in the notation of Theorem~\bref{apendice}, we have that $\phi(G) \leq \phi(\mfX(R) \rtimes \mcH(R))$ by Lemma~\doublebref{obviousboundsonphi}{obphi2} because retracts preserve homotopical finiteness properties.
+The hypotheses of Theorem~\ref{apendice} already yield an obvious bound on the finiteness length of the given group.
+Indeed, in the notation of Theorem~\ref{apendice}, we have that $\phi(G) \leq \phi(\mfX(R) \rtimes \mcH(R))$ by Lemma~\doubleref{obviousboundsonphi}{obphi2} because retracts preserve homotopical finiteness properties.
+(A group $Q$ is called a \emph{retract} of $G$ if $G$ is a semi-direct product $G \cong N \rtimes Q$ for some $N \triangleleft G$.
+Equivalently, the sequence $N \into G \onto Q$ splits.)
 The actual work thus consists in proving that $\phi(\mfX(R) \rtimes \mcH(R))$ is no greater than the desired value, $\phi(\BzeroR)$.